 Water quality along the West Branch Sunday Creek has been degrading since baseline conditions in 2001.
-Values of average pH dropped from >6.4 to 4.0-5.4 range in 2005.
+Values of average pH dropped from >6.4 to 4.0-5.4 range in 2005 and 2006.
 These pH values have dropped showing poorer water quality downstream of Drakes.
 The subsidence features in Rodger's Hollow have increased in size and have been continuing to funnel more water into the deep mines that then drain seep outlets in Drakes.
 After the Rodger's Hollow project is complete, these seep discharges in Drakes are expected to decrease, improving water quality along the West Branch of Sunday Creek.
+Sunday Creek mainstem downstream of Truetown continues to show pH values of less than 6.5.